HiSPARC/muonlab/doc/index.rst

 ..
-HiSPARC software documentation master file, created by sphinx-quickstart on Wed Nov 11 20:01:39 2009.
+Muonlab software documentation master file, created by sphinx-quickstart on Wed Nov 11 20:01:39 2009.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.